 Soil pest management is a preventive agricultural practice that involves biological, mechanical, chemical, and physical control methods to reduce pests in the soil.

 Although integrated soil pest management has different methods, we will discuss the three most common ways shown below in this post.

 Related:6 Types of Fertilizers in Kenya and their Uses.

 Top 3 Methods used in Soil Pest Management

-As can be seen from the definition above, soil pest management’s primary goal is to eliminate or reduce the population of pathogens in the soil.
-I know some of you may be asking what kind of pests exist on earth.
+As seen from the definition above, soil pest management’s primary goal is to eliminate or reduce the population of pathogens in the soil.
+Some of you may be asking what kind of pests exist on earth.

-Here are some of the most common fungi and bacteria that live in the soil.
+Here are some of the most common fungi and bacteria in the soil.
 Never mind their names.

 - Verticillium and Rhizoctonia

 Although some pathogens may be helpful in soil aeration, most of these organisms that inhabit the soil can cause considerable losses in crop production.
 Let us look at the above methods used to combat soil pathogens.

 Biofuigation is a soli management practice that involves applying a large amount of organic material to the soil.
 This technique requires 5kg per meter square of organic matter.